Skip to Content

 The rhizome root/stem system acts as a food reservoir, which helps the plant survive in harsh conditions.
 Like other plants with this feature, the advanced stem also helps vegetative propagation.

 Snake plants are also slow growers, familiar among other succulents.
-The Crassulacean Acid Metabolism (CAM) photosynthesis process takes place, where their stomata open at night—enabling the plant to take up carbon dioxide and release oxygen.
+The Crassulacean Acid Metabolism (CAM) photosynthesis occurs when their stomata open at night—enabling the plant to take up carbon dioxide and release oxygen.
 As a result, all succulents are air purifiers and excellent bedroom plants.